renesas-rz/rzn1_IPCM/readme.txt

 Comments on arguments
 ---------------------
 - sleep_time_us:
+number of microseconds between transmission A7=>M3.

 - shm_size_bytes:
 Should be at least 8 since two first four bytes are transferred via two data registers of IPCM for verification.

 - show_M3_to_A7_content_flag:
-A flag controlling whether to present the memory content received from M3.
+A flag, 0 or 1, controlling whether to output start of memory content received from M3.
 SHM_ADDRESS is 0x200F8000 (shm.h).

 Memory region A7->M3 messages @ 0x200F8000.
 "-            M3->A7 messages @ 0x200FC000.